 “Do not drink wine nor strong drink … when ye go into the tabernacle of the congregation, lest ye die: it shall be a statute for ever throughout your generations: And that ye may put difference between holy and unholy, and between unclean and clean;” (Leviticus 10:9,10 KJV)

 The first folly of this block of reasoning is that somehow drinking alcohol would have been disobedience to God and Jesus never sinned so obviously he did not drink alcohol.
 There is absolutely no evidence in the Bible, whatsoever, that states drinking alcohol is sinful.
-The only reference that can be used is from Leviticus 9 when God reprimanded the Israelites because Aaron’s sons (Nadab and Abihu) got killed by God strange fire nadab and abihubecause they are getting drunk and trying to make mock offerings in the tabernacle.
+The only reference that can be used is from Leviticus 9 when God reprimanded the Israelites because Aaron’s sons (Nadab and Abihu) got killed by God because they are getting drunk and trying to make mock offerings in the tabernacle.
 Nowhere do the scriptures state that the Levites could not consume alcohol.
 This sentiment is echoed again in Ezekiel 44:21.

-“Neither shall any priest drink wine, when they enter into the inner court.
+“Neither shall any priest drink wine, when they enter into the inner court.“

 The rebuke in Leviticus only says that when entering the tabernacle you must not be intoxicated.
 Additionally, we must recall that even the priests drank fermented wine.